-The amulets of Meiji Shrine are of different purposes such as health, healing, well-being of family, road safety, prosperous business, academic achievement, prayer for school success, job, protection against misfortune, safe trip, matchmaking, good luck, easy delivery, etc. You can get the amulets at the offering booth that is opposite of the Kagura Hall.
+The amulets of Meiji Shrine are for different purposes such as health, healing, well-being of family, road safety, prosperous business, academic achievement, prayer for school success, job, protection against misfortune, safe trip, matchmaking, good luck, easy delivery, etc. You can get the amulets at the offering booth that is opposite of the Kagura Hall.
 You can also get them at the South Gate when it is crowded.
 Pray properly to the God before you receive the amulet.
 It is good to always bring along with you the amulet, either wearing it or keeping it in your pouch.

 Meiji Shrine is so spacious!
 Explanation by map

 Return to the Sando and walk through the Otori, cleanse your body with water and enter the Shrine.
 Receive your amulet from the shrine office after your prayer at the main hall.
-Ot the north side of the precinct, there are a large turf area and a pond, which are ideal for relaxing.
+On the north side of the precinct, there is a large turf area and a pond, which are ideal for relaxing.
 You can enjoy cherry blossom in spring too.
 Leave from the North Gate and take the train at Yoyogi Station.